kimhan1113/Auto_youtubeVideo_download/README.md

 2. write your save video path at down_path in pytube_download.py
 3. and run pytube_download.py

--> Support only 720p resolution
+-> It support only 720p resolution

 ## chrome driver download